 It is important to note that a failed blood test does not automatically mean that you will be convicted of your alleged offense.
 With the help of an experienced DUI defense attorney in Philadelphia, you may be able to successfully prove that the results of your blood test are inaccurate and should not be admissible in court, which could lead to a dismissal of your charges.

 Finding the Best DUI Blood Test Attorney in Philadelphia

-Joseph Lento of Lento Law Firm is a qualified defense attorney with extensive experience in defending clients accused of DUI across Pennsylvania.
-He will work around the clock to find evidence that discredits the evidence against you.
-If you have failed or refused to take a blood test in Philadelphia, contact Joseph Lento today at (215) 535-5353 to schedule your free consultation.
+The Lento Law Firm Team is made up of qualified defense attorneys with extensive experience in defending clients accused of DUI across Pennsylvania.
+They will work around the clock to find evidence that discredits the evidence against you.
+If you have failed or refused to take a blood test in Philadelphia, contact them today at (215) 535-5353 to schedule your consultation.